Learning Vertex Representations for Bipartite Networks: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by the National Key Research and Development Program of China under grant 2016YFB1000905, and the National Natural Science Foundation of China under Grant No. U1811264, 61877018, 61672234, and 61502236.
-NExT research is supported by the National Research Foundation, Prime Minister's Office, Singapore under its IRC@SG Funding Initiative , and the Shanghai Agriculture Applied Technology Development Program, China (Grant No.T20170303).
+This work has been supported by the National Key Research and Development Program of China under grant 2016YFB1000905, and the National Natural Science Foundation of China under Grant No. U1811264, U1911203, 61877018, 61672234, 61672384, 41775008, 61702275, and the Shanghai Agriculture Applied Technology Development Program, China (Grant No.T20170303).